Disinfecting Flooded Private Water Wells

 STEP 9.
 After 8 hours, flush the system by connecting a garden hose to an outside faucet, and discharge the water on the ground until the chlorine smell is gone.
 Drain the water heater.
 Avoid running the chlorinated water into a septic system or onto lawns or gardens.
 Flush the remaining chlorine from the plumbing by opening the rest of the faucets.
 The small amount of chlorinated water flushed from the water pipes can be run into a septic tank.

 STEP 10.
 After all the chlorinated water has been completely flushed from the system, have the water tested for bacterial safety.
-Obtain a water test kit from a certified water testing laboratory, and follow the instruction that come with the kit.
+Obtain a water test kit from a accredited water testing laboratory, and follow the instruction that come with the kit.
 You must continue to boil your water until the laboratory reports that the water is safe.

 Once you receive a safe test result, the water can be consumed, but it's a good idea to have the water tested one more time, in two weeks, to assure that the disinfection has been completely effective.